 Entrance Fee and Other Charges

 - Entrance Fee: Cabugao Gamay Island is usually included in the Gigantes island hopping tour packages.
-These packages normally include entrance fee.
-As of writing, entrance fee is P50.
+These packages normally include the entrance fee.
+As of writing, the entrance fee is P50.

 - Island Hopping Tour: P1500 – P2000/pax (good for 5-10 pax)